-Rudi Zwieselbauer is faculty member of the UX Design Bootcamp at the Talent Garden Innovation School in Vienna.
+Rudi Zwieselbauer is the Scientific Coordinator of the UX Design Bootcamp at Talent Garden Innovation School.
 In the following interview, he tells us a bit about himself and his life as a UX Designer.
-Learn more about our Bootcamp in the video-interview.

 Describe your job:

 I’m a UX designer and a user experience advocate from the very first minute.
-I breath and stand up for user-centered design and I do have more than 12 years of experience in digital, web and app design and I’m an expert in the field of interactive prototyping.
-I’m passionate about cutting edge technologies such as 3D-printing, artificial intelligence and mixed reality as well as human-computer interaction, internet of things and ubiquitous computing.
-I do work with various clients, ranging from small to large sized companies, from private to governmental institutes on various topics and different projects.
+I breathe and stand up for user-centered design and I do have more than 12 years of experience in digital, web, and app design and I’m an expert in the field of interactive prototyping.
+I’m passionate about cutting-edge technologies such as 3D-printing, artificial intelligence, and mixed reality as well as human-computer interaction, the internet of things, and ubiquitous computing.
+I do work with various clients, ranging from small to large-sized companies, from private to governmental institutes on various topics and different projects.
 Although I do requirements elicitations, user research, usability testing, expert reviews as well as design thinking workshops, most of the time I do create prototypes of any kind, ranging from low-fidelity (just pen and paper) to high-fidelity digital and interactive prototypes.